axekar/Demodigi/Utilities/README.md

 `Obsolete`: Directory containing code that we no longer expect to need

-`Paragraphs`: Directory containing text files with the individual paragraphs that are combined when generating feedback to the individual users
+`Feedback_paragraphs`: Directory containing text files with the individual paragraphs that are combined when generating feedback to the individual users